AsaqeLee/AsaqeLee/README.md

 # Communication Synchronization with MATLAB

-Welcome to my journey of learning communication synchronization, focusing on **blind carrier synchronization** and **QPSK modulation** using MATLAB.
+Welcome to my journey of learning communication synchronization, focusing on **blind synchronization** using MATLAB.

 ## Table of Contents
 - [About](#about)